-Expect A Return Of Light Rainfall In Detroit
+Expect a return of light rainfall in Detroit

-Detroit will see a return of last week’s light rainfall this coming week, according to drone-powered weather forecasting service Saildrone.
-Tuesday should see the most rain, with a forecast accumulation of 0.52 inches.
+Detroit will see a return of last week’s light rainfall today and tomorrow, according to drone-powered weather forecasting service Saildrone.
+Tomorrow’s forecast shows the highest possibility of rain at 92 percent, with predicted rainfall of 0.24 inches.

-Also expect cool temperatures today and tomorrow.
-Temperatures will turn warmer on Tuesday, with a high of 74 degrees.
+The next few days will also see warm temperatures, expected to last through Monday.
+Temperatures will reach a high of 79 degrees on Wednesday.

-Skies will partially clear on Friday.
-Winds are expected to reach a modest high of 14 mph on Sunday, with daily top speeds in the single digits the rest of the week.
+Skies will be mostly cloudy starting on Thursday and partly cloudy on Saturday.
+Winds should reach a modest high of 13 mph today but will weaken starting on Wednesday.

 This story was created automatically using Saildrone’s local weather forecast data, then reviewed by an editor.
 We also incorporate historic weather data from the National Oceanic and Atmospheric Administration (NOAA).
 Click here for more about what we’re doing.
 Got thoughts?
 Go here to share your feedback.